Bartolomeu de Gusmão

-Bartolomeu Lourenço de Gusmão (December 1685 – 18 November 1724) was a Portuguese priest and naturalist from Colonial Brazil who was a pioneer of lighter-than-air aerostat design, being among the first scholars at that time to understand the operational principles of the hot air balloon and to build a functional prototype of such device.
+Bartolomeu Lourenço de Gusmão (December 1685 – 18 November 1724) was a Portuguese Catholic priest and naturalist born in colonial Brazil, who was a pioneer of lighter-than-air aerostat design, being among the first scholars at that time to understand the operational principles of the hot air balloon and to build a functional prototype of such a device.
 He is also one of the main characters in Nobel Prize-winning José Saramago's Baltasar and Blimunda.

 Early life

 Gusmão was born at Santos, then part of the Portuguese colony of Brazil.

 He began his novitiate in the Society of Jesus at Bahia when he was about fifteen years old, but left the order in 1701.
 He went to Portugal and found a patron at Lisbon in the person of the Marquis of Abrantes.
 He completed his course of study at the University of Coimbra, devoting his attention principally to philology and mathematics, but received the title of Doctor of Canon Law (related to Theology).
 He is said to have had a remarkable memory and a great command of languages.